chzappsinc/chzos/README.md

 ## chzOS database

 All datas are saved in encrypted mode
+500lines of data will saved as 726e42b3af54d070a4584e6880404c9abd2ac5dc

 #### Get all items